SouthsideSoftware/RabbitOperations/README.md

 choco install psake
 ````

-Then open a Powershell window and issue the following command:
+Open a Powershell window and issue the following command to build and run tests:

 ````
 psake